Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 You can run the app as either the provider or consumer.
 To run the app as the provider, exit the app, switch your role to **CHAIRLIFT_ADMIN**, and navigate back to the app.
 To run the app as a consumer, exit the app, switch your role to **CHAIRLIFT_VIEWER**, and navigate back to the app.
 These roles have different access rights within the app.
 In particular, the **CHAIRLIFT_ADMIN** role has access to a "Configuration" tab within the app, while the **CHAIRLIFT_VIEWER** does not.

-You should be able to browse the dashboard, configuration, and sensor data, all within the app.
+You should be able to browse the dashboard, configuration (depending on role selected), and sensor data, all within the app.

 ![First time setup](assets/first-time-setup.png)